-One of the major factors that will be determining the version of Arabic is the time.
-In the past, it was very dislikeable that an ad would run in a local dialect as it might be considered a low level and thus low-quality product.
-As pan-Arabism was in its rise in the 50’s- mid-’70s we could clearly see that MSA, as a uniting factor for all Arabic speaking countries, was the exclusively used version of Arabic.
+One of the major factors that will be determining the version of Arabic is time.
+In the past, it was very dislikeable that an ad would run in a local dialect as it might be considered a low-level and thus low-quality product.
+As pan-Arabism was on its rise in the 50s- mid-’70s we could clearly see that MSA, as a uniting factor for all Arabic-speaking countries, was the exclusively used version of Arabic.

 In this ad, we can see that coca-cola choose the modern Standard version of Arabic to introduce its product.
 Modern Standard Arabic has a special trait compared to the local dialects, it is automatically perceived as a serious and authoritative message by the Arabic reader.
 This cultural trait will be discussed later.
 Coca-cola, choose to introduce this product in this way in the past.
 This helped to establish authority among the public.
 Furthermore, this helped Coca-Cola to better understand the local market and the communication ports with it.

 It is the clean and Pure Drink- another old Coca-Cola ad in Modern Standard Arabic.

 We can see that in the past, Coca-Cola tended to use Modern Standard Arabic as its main Arabic version.
 However, nowadays Coca-cola tends to use local dialects more often in its ads.

 In this relatively new ad, we can see that there is partial use of the local Arabic dialect.